UngeUI/ungeui/readme.md

 $ yarn dev
 ```

-2. 🖥️Develop your components in `src/xxx `
+2. 🖥️Develop your components in `src/xxx `, Don't forget to write the demo and markdown

+3. 💄build stylus in `styles/xxx.stylus`, and reference it in the `styles/index.stylus`

-3. ➕Add your components into `src/index.ts`
+4. ➕Import components to `src/index.ts`

-4. 🔧Configure document path in `docs/.vitepress/config.js`
+5. 🔧Configure document path in `docs/.vitepress/config.js`

-😀welcome pr
+😀Welcome pull request